micro-os-plus/diag-trace-xpack/README.md

 }
 ```

-Enabling `MICRO_OS_PLUS_TRACE` without having these functions defined
+Enabling `MICRO_OS_PLUS_TRACE` without having these functions defined,
 results in missing symbols during link.

 ### Build & integration info

 To ease the integration of this package into user projects, there
-are already made CMake and meson configuration files (see below).
+are already made **CMake** and **meson** configuration files (see below).

 For other build systems, consider the following details:

 #### Source files

-The source files to be added to the build are:
+The source file to be added to the build is:

 - `src/trace.cpp`

 #### Include folders

-The folders to be included in the build are:
+The header folder to be included in the build is:

 - `include`

-The header file to be included in user code is:
+The header file to be included in user source files is:

 ```c++
 #include <micro-os-plus/diag/trace.h>